 All people have deep-seated values that guide their thoughts and actions.
 Some values are good; some of them are not as good.
-Ones are for the good of others, while some are self-serving.
+Some are for the good of others, while some are self-serving.
 As a business owner, your values will affect your business – its culture, its mission, its vision, its plans, and its future.

 If you recall, we’ve been talking specifically about your strategic planning process, one of the 8 foundational components that drive up your business’s intrinsic value.
 I’ve even given you a framework to follow as you make your strategic plans: VMVSOSTA.
 In my last article, I talked about the VM part of VMVSOSTA – developing your business’s Vision and Mission statements.
 For this article, I’ll be discussing the second V of VMVSOSTA – how your Values affect your business’s planning process.

 So let’s get right down to it.
 What types of personal values affect your actions and reactions?

 First of all, you have individual needs, and you want those needs met.
 While self-serving, that’s not a bad thing.
-Your need for self-fulfilment gives you your passion and your perseverance, driving you forward.
+Your need for self-fulfillment gives you your passion and your perseverance, driving you forward.

 Next, you have relational values, and that’s how you feel about people and treat them.
 Maybe, you’re open and trusting.
 Perhaps, you’re honest, loving, or compassionate.
 Are you cold, bitter, or surly?
 Sometimes, you treat close family and friends one way and acquaintances and strangers another way.
 That can reveal the type of relational values you hold dear.